LucyferYX/PPePa/README.md

 ## Description

-Created for LU Qualification work. iOS SwiftUI application simulating a social media for pets.
+Created for LU Qualification work. <br />
+iOS SwiftUI application simulating a social media for pets.

 ## The API